lorenzopicoli/blog/content/posts/2024-selfhosted-recap.en.md

 For posteriority, this is what I would like to tackle at some point in 2025:

-- Aim for a higher up time percentage (my spotify instance was down for a few months in 2024)
+- Improve uptime (e.g., my Spotify instance was down for months in 2024)
-- Improve my backup system.
-I would like to buy a second NAS and leave it at a family/friend's house as an offsite backup.
-This would potentially allow me to ditch Google Photos finally
+- Upgrade my backup system (e.g., buy a second NAS for offsite backups or find a cheap cloud provider)
+- Ditch Google Photos by setting up a better photo backup system
-- Host Plex
+- Host Plex.
-- Host Immich
+- Host Immich.